meryldakin/Find-the-Rat/rat project story.md

 9. 4th clue: Crime location
 10. User picks and wins or loses
 11. Shows information about criminal & hotline to report rats

+*** Need to use ASCII Rat somewhere in the CLI

+3.28.17:
+Next steps:
+- Finish criminal database
+- Figure out how to seed with Rat data
+- Keep writing CLI for game play
+- Work out the random name generator